xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 ---
-title: "Upload Test Scripts from Git Repositories"
+title: "Execute Test Scripts from a Git Repository"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/git-test-project.html
 description:
 ---

-You can create a Git Repository in Katalon TestOps.
-By doing so, you can store your Projects in Git and execute them in Katalon TestOps without having to upload them manually to Test Projects.
+You can generate a Git Script Repository from Katalon TestOps.
+By doing so, you can store your Projects in Git while executing them in Katalon TestOps without having to upload them manually to TestOps Projects.

 ## Create Git Script Repository